 The 2014 Scalon Cellars Cabernet Sauvignon, while from the same vineyard as the 2013 is both a different vintage and was made by a different winemaker (this was the first Scalon Cellars wine made by Julian Fayard).
 Features an exquisite bouquet, that is both simultaneously elegant and ripe at the same time with bright and lively aromas of blackberry and dark cherry along with a thread of dry earth and dust notes and as the wine breathes further, a hint of chocolate.
 As appealing on the palate as on the bouquet – shows superb balance with both red and darker fruit flavors.
 Good acidity – lingers with flavors of red cherry, plum and tobacco – framed by dusty well-integrated tannins.

 The wines are almost entirely sold direct to consumer with very limited restaurant distribution in parts of the Napa Valley and in Sacramento.
-Scalon will be opening a tasting room in early 2020 (by appointment) in the Tannery Bend District south of downtown Napa.
+Scalon may be opening a tasting room sometime in 2020 (by appointment) in the Tannery Bend District south of downtown Napa.
 This very historic part of the city of Napa is located along the Napa River.
 The Sawyer Tannery building (still standing) dates from the 1880s; this was once the largest tannery west of the Mississippi and where Nappa Leather originated from.
 Napa’s leather industry began along this part of the Napa River in 1869 and is in a part of town named after both a bend in the Napa River and the old leather tannery.
+If they do open a tasting room here, we will be sure to visit and update this review accordingly.

 For more information, to schedule a visit to their tasting room or to signup for their allocation list, visit: www.scaloncellars.com